hashicorp/consul/website/source/docs/agent/options.html.markdown

 The options below are all specified on the command-line.

+* `-advertise` - The advertise address is used to change the address that we advertise to other nodes in the cluster.
+By default, the `-bind` address is advertised.
+However, in some cases, there may be a routable address that cannot be bound to.
+This flag enables gossiping a different address to support this.
+  If this address is not routable, the node will be in a constant flapping state, as other nodes will treat the non-routability as a failure.

 * `-bootstrap` - This flag is used to control if a server is in "bootstrap" mode.
 It is important that no more than one server *per* datacenter be running in this mode.
 The initial server **must** be in bootstrap mode.
 Technically, a server in bootstrap mode is allowed to self-elect as the Raft leader.
 It is important